-1. The Collections Committee is a four member body consisting of a representative from two members of the City Council, one representative from the Bureau of Development Services and one representative from the Bureau of Management and Finance.
+1. The Collections Committee is a four-member body consisting of a representative from two members of the City Council, one representative from the Bureau of Development Services and one representative from the Office of Management and Finance.

 2. The Collections Committee determination shall be based upon the factors listed in Subsection 5.30.060 D of Portland City Code.

-3. The Collections Committee makes written recommendation accepting, revising or rejecting the Auditor’s recommendations on adjusting the delinquent open lien payment amount and terms.
+3. The Collections Committee makes written recommendation accepting, revising or rejecting Revenue’s recommendations on adjusting the delinquent open lien payment amount and terms.

 4. The Collections Committee determination shall be based upon the factors listed in Subsection 5.30.060.D.

-5. The Collections Committee submits its final determination to the Auditor’s Office.
+5. The Collections Committee submits its final determination to Revenue.

 Section 1.4 – Notification of Collections Committee final determination

-1. The Auditor’s Office will notify the property owner in writing of the Collections Committee’s determination.
+1. Revenue will notify the property owner in writing of the Collections Committee’s determination.

-2. If the property owner accepts the Collection Committee’s determination, the property owner will pay the amount owed in full or will sign a payment agreement containing the payment amount and terms.
+2. If the property owner accepts the Collections Committee’s determination, the property owner will pay the amount owed in full or will sign a payment agreement containing the payment amount and terms.